Karanikishey/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a combination of two letters except oo
+prints a number with two decimal places